infinispan/infinispan/core/src/main/release/licenses/README-bdbje-lib.txt

 NAME:    Sleepycat Berkeley DB Java Edition
 PROJECT: http://www.oracle.com/database/berkeley-db/je/index.html
-PURPOSE: Used for Berkeley DB-based CacheLoader (org.infinispan.loader.bdbje.BdbjeCacheStore) in Infinispan
+PURPOSE: Used for Berkeley DB-based CacheLoader (org.infinispan.loaders.bdbje.BdbjeCacheStore) in Infinispan
 RESTRICTION: Infinispan can use Berkeley DB Java Edition from Oracle
              for persistent, reliable and transaction-protected
              data storage.
 If you choose to use Berkeley DB Java Edition